-Ever been confused about shirt styles, wondered ‘what is an Oxford shirt?’ or found yourself unsure of when (or where) to wear one?
-Our latest shirt style guide will help you get up to speed on this traditional, preppy style that everyone needs in their wardrobe.
+Ever been confused by shirt styles, wondering ‘what is an Oxford shirt?’
+Or have you found yourself unsure about when (or where) to wear one?
+Our shirt guide will help you get up to speed on this crisp but comfortable style everyone needs in their wardrobe.

-You’ve probably seen, or even worn, an Oxford shirt before – but you might not have realised.
+You’ve probably seen, or even worn, an Oxford shirt before, but you might not have realised.
 The name Oxford refers to a type of cloth originally made in Scotland.
 It’s heavier and has a rougher weave (also sometimes known as a basket weave) than other types of shirts, which means it’s sometimes more durable.
-Oxford cloth tends to hold its shape well and is often stiffer than other types of fabric too.
+Oxford cloth tends to hold its shape well and is often stiffer than other kinds of fabric, too.

-An Oxford shirt sometimes has a two-tone appearance when different colour threads are woven together, but single colour shirts are just as popular.
-A white Oxford shirt is a classic look that works for all sorts of events, from laid-back days through to formal affairs.
+An Oxford shirt can have a two-tone appearance when different colour threads are woven together, but single-colour shirts are just as popular.
+A white Oxford shirt is a classic look that works for all kinds of events, from laid-back days through to formal affairs.
 It’s a versatile and timeless look, wherever you’re headed.

-Because an Oxford shirt is durable, simple and stylish it works well for almost anything you’ve got going on.
-Pair it with a smart men’s suit for more formal invitations like a wedding, Ascot or a corporate event or scale it back for more something more casual.
-This type of shirt also lends itself well to more everyday plans like work, family gatherings, business meetings or drinks too.
+Because an Oxford shirt is durable, simple and stylish it works well for almost anything you’ve got on.
+Pair it with a smart men’s suit for more formal events like a wedding or Ascot, then scale it back for more something more casual.
+This type of shirt also lends itself well to more everyday plans like work, family gatherings, business meetings or drinks.

 Because of its heavier weave and weightier fabric, an Oxford shirt is usually a better choice for the cooler months.
-That’s one of the reasons why we love them for winter weddings or outdoor weddings, especially when you can’t always rely on the great British weather.
-When paired with a jacket, a heavier weave Oxford shirt can be a little on the warm side so it’s usually better to go for something lighter when the weather’s warmer.
+That’s one of the reasons we love them for winter weddings or outdoor weddings, especially when you can’t always rely on British weather.
+When paired with a jacket, a heavier weave Oxford shirt can be a little on the warm side, so go for something lighter in the summer.

 Need some help styling your shirt?
 Here are our quick tips to get the right fit for your Oxford shirt, without having to overthink it.

 When it comes to the cut, you’ll usually find slim, tailored and regular are the most common options available.
 Your shirt shouldn’t feel too tight across your chest, even if you prefer a more fitted style.
-Ideally the shoulder seams should sit on the spot where your chest and arm meet, this will mean that it’s not stretching across your front.
+Ideally the shoulder seams should sit on the spot where your chest and arm meet so it’s not stretching across your front.

-Collars are usually button-down style which means that the ends of your collar can be fastened to your shirt with discreet buttons to make things neat without being overly stuffy.
-Ideally you want to be able to fit two fingers between your neck and closed collar so that it stays looking neat whether you’re buttoned up or a little bit open.
+Collars are usually button-down, which means the ends of your collar can be fastened to your shirt with discreet buttons to make things neat without being overly stuffy.
+Ideally you want to be able to fit two fingers between your neck and closed collar so it stays looking neat whether you’re buttoned up or a little bit open.

-With a long-sleeved shirt style, you want to make sure that the hem of your sleeves ends where your arm and hand join (if you’ve ever worn a shirt with sleeves that are slightly too short, you’ll know exactly where this should be).
+With a long-sleeved shirt style, you want to make sure the hem of your sleeve ends where your arm and hand join.
+If you’ve ever worn a shirt with sleeves that are slightly too short, you’ll know exactly where this should be.

-How you wear your shirt is all up to you, but if you want some guidance on styling your Oxford shirt, then we’ve got you.
-Things tend to be a bit more relaxed overall nowadays, but it’s still easy to get caught out by the different interpretations of formal and business/casual out there.
+How you wear your shirt is up to you, but if you want some help styling your Oxford shirt, we’ve got you.
+Things tend to be a bit more relaxed, but it’s still easy to get caught out by the different interpretations of formal and business casual.

 Heading to a formal wedding or event?
 The dress code will usually be pretty clear.
-It’s normally a white Oxford shirt and a black suit or a navy suit – you can even explore other neutral suit tones if you’d prefer something a little less formal.
-With other types of events (including less formal weddings where you’re a guest rather than part of the wedding party) you can have a bit more fun with your outfit choices.
-This might mean adding some different colours and accessories like a watch or cufflinks.
+It’s normally a white Oxford shirt and a black suit or a navy blue suit – you can even explore other neutral suit tones if you’d prefer something a little less formal.
+For other events, including less formal weddings where you’re a guest and not in the wedding party, you can have a bit more fun with your outfit, adding different colours and accessories like a watch or cufflinks.

-Smart casual is less about the workplace and more about sunny days, outdoor weddings and dinner out in a nice restaurant.
-You can tone down the formality by pairing your Oxford shirt with tailored trousers or even wearing it open with a t-shirt underneath.
-If you really want to move towards the more casual end of the scale, smart shorts can work well too.
+Smart casual is less about the workplace and more about sunny days, outdoor weddings and dinner at a nice restaurant.
+You can tone down the formality by pairing your Oxford shirt with tailored trousers or even wearing it open with a T-shirt underneath.
+If you really want to move towards the more casual end of the scale, smart shorts can work well, too.

-Oxford shirts can work well for layering and will keep you warm in autumn and winter.
-Pair it with a jumper or a rollneck, jeans or chinos.
-Rolled up sleeves, opening up your shirt or unfastening the top two buttons can also up the casual factor of your outfit.
-You can wear your Oxford shirt untucked or half-tucked when it comes to a more casual style too.
+Oxford shirts are great for layering and will keep you warm in autumn and winter.
+Pair one with a jumper or a rollneck, jeans or chinos.
+Rolled up sleeves, opening up your shirt, or unfastening the top two buttons can also up the casual factor.
+You can wear your Oxford shirt untucked or half-tucked, too.

-When it comes to shirts for men, we think an Oxford shirt is up there as a versatile wardrobe piece that can be dressed up or down.
-It’s easy to wear, simple to style and fit in with the rest of your wardrobe so easily.
-If this versatile, timeless look is for you, then check out our lineup of Oxford shirts.
+When it comes to shirts for men, an Oxford shirt is up there as a versatile wardrobe piece.
+It’s simple to style, and should fit in with the rest of your wardrobe easily.
+If this versatile, timeless look is for you, check out our line up of Oxford shirts.